 - Something in the email body or subject triggered the spam filter

-Sometimes the response from the recipient’s email servicer is not specific to categorize the bounced email.
+Sometimes the response from the recipient’s email service is not specific to categorize the bounced email.

 For all of these reasons, there is not much you can do about it.
 The only solution is to delete the hard bounced contacts to maintain good list hygiene.
 Before deleting the email addresses from your CRM, make sure to export all the email addresses somewhere else.